Nitrokey/nitrokey-documentation/nextbox/faq/nextcloud.rst

   the stock Nextcloud container this will also only be resolved once this is resolved by the Nextcloud Team.

+**Q:** Why is my Nextcloud not loading properly, instead I get a white page and a `.htaccess` error?
+  This usually is an indication that the OS has unmounted/detached the internal hard-drive due to an low-power-incident.
+Please make sure you read and understood :ref:`USB power<faq-nextbox-hardware-usb-power-supply>`.
+In most cases doing a power-cycle (unplug the USB-C connector, wait 5secs and plug it in again) should resolve this. **Make sure no additional USB devices are connected during this procedure.**

 .. _USB Documentation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md
 .. _NextBox' GitHub: https://github.com/Nitrokey/nextbox-board